mirestrepo/julia_plotting_tutorials/README.md

 ## Plotting and Visualization in Julia

-Inroductory examples to plotting in Julia using the following libraries:
+Inroductory examples to plotting in Julia using varios libraries

-* PlotlyJS.jl - my personal favorite
-* Plots.jl
-* PyPlot.jl
-* Gadfly.jl
-* Seaborn.jl

 | Launch Live Notebooks | View Static Notebooks |
 |:----------------:|:----------------:|